allanvillatoro/expense-tracker/README.md

     |    |      ├──────users        # controller, service and dtos for users
     |    |      └──────app.module   # main module for controllers and services
     |    ├──────test                # stubs for the unit tests
+    |    ├──────.env.template       # example for env variables in .env file
+    |    ├──────docker-compose.prod # configuration for deployment with docker
+    |    ├──────Dockerfile          # configuration for the docker creation
     |    ├──────package.json        # configuration and dependencies for NestJS
     |    └──────README.md           # instructions for the backend
     ├── frontend                    # folder for the React web app